Migelangel04/cse15l-lab-reports/lab-report-one.md

 ```

 ## Step 1.3 Update the APT and install/run VS Code
 Run the update of the APT package catalog and then install VS Code.
+The update will give your the latest version of VS Code and the install will install it to the computer.

 ```
 BASH: